vishwesh5544/serverless_submission/README.md

 ## Assignment 1: Automated Instance Management Using AWS Lambda and Boto3
 ### Solution 1:
 ![image](https://github.com/user-attachments/assets/912fd96e-ced3-4637-8883-fa7165c59692)
+This script manages EC2 instances based on specific tags (Vish-AutoStart and Vish-AutoStop).
+It performs the following operations:
+- **Vish-AutoStop**: Finds running instances with this tag and stops them.
+- **Vish-AutoStart**: Finds stopped instances with this tag and starts them.
+- **Instance Identification**: It identifies the instances by both their InstanceId and their Name tag (or labels them as "Unnamed Instance" if no name is present).
+- **Return Data**: The script returns the InstanceId and InstanceName of all the stopped and started instances.

 ## Assignment 2: Automated S3 Bucket Cleanup Using AWS Lambda and Boto3